Sanster/IOPaint/README.md

 iopaint start --model=lama --device=cpu --port=8080
 ```

 That's it, you can start using IOPaint by visiting http://localhost:8080 in your web browser.
+You can see more models supported by `--model` [here](https://www.iopaint.com/models).

 ### Batch processing